fife-rpg/fife-rpg.github.com/_sources/overview.txt

 Contributing
 ------------
-The easiest way to contribute is to make a fork of the Mercurial repository on Bitbucket and create a pull request.
+The easiest way to contribute is to make a fork of the Git repository on Github and create a pull request.

 You can check the issues_ page for unassigned tasks.
 If you work on an issues check the comments if someone else is working on it and write a comment if you